 On the other hand, a worker is likely to be considered an independent contractor if:

-- They provide services to many different clients who pay them for those services
+- They provide services to multiple clients who each pay them directly

 - They retain complete control over how and when the work is performed